Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 Locating Appropriate Adults for a Previously Dependent Child Whose Adoption is Disrupted

-1. If no appropriate potential caregiver is known to exist from a child's adoptive family and if the child was not the subject of a voluntary relinquishment by their birth parent(s), search CWS/CMS along with the case records for the child's birth family and their nonrelative extended family members (NREFMs).
+1. If no appropriate potential caregiver is known to exist from a child's adoptive family, and if all possible connections with the adoptive family have been exhausted, and if the child was not the subject of a voluntary relinquishment by their birth parent(s), discuss with SCSW about the possibility of being a Confidential Intermediary in order to access the birth family’s case and what steps would be needed, including consulting with County Counsel.

 • This includes individuals whose parental rights were terminated.